robdraaijer/Advertising-docs/Advertising/bingads-13/campaign-management-service/campaigncriterion.md

 # CampaignCriterion Data Object - Campaign Management
 Defines a criterion that you want applied to the specified campaign.

 Do not try to instantiate a *CampaignCriterion*.
-You can create one or more following objects that derive from it.
+You can create one or more of the following objects that derive from it.
 - [BiddableCampaignCriterion](biddablecampaigncriterion.md)
 - [NegativeCampaignCriterion](negativecampaigncriterion.md)